-EDUC 206 F,S

-Literature for Children (3-0) 3 Credits
+EDUC 206 F,S Literature for Children (3-0) 3 Credits

-This study of literature for elementary grades is recommended to

-This study of literature for elementary grades is recommended for, but not restricted to, Elementary Education majors.
-Students evaluate literature as a developmental tool.
+This study of literature for elementary grades is recommended for, but not restricted to, Elementary Education majors. evaluate literature as a developmental tool.
 This course does not fulfill the literature portion of the general education Humanities requirement.
 This course is DESE approved for Elementary Education majors.
 (Prerequisite: ENGL 101 or higher and reading at least at college level)

-EDUC 212 F,S

-Educational Technology (3-0) 3 Credits
+EDUC 212 Educational Technology (3-0) 3 Credits

-In this course students will learn how to integrate instruction